Lewesyru/fetch_challenge/README.md

 ### Part 1

-I opened the JSON files and quickly examined the files - the original JSON files are seemingly in MongoDB JSON export format - it has a `"$oid"` structure in the id field, and all the objects are not constructed in an array (missing opening and ending `[]` and comma between objects).
+I opened the JSON files and quickly examined the files - the original JSON files are seemingly in MongoDB JSON export format - it has a `"$oid"` structure in the id field, and all the objects are not constructed in an array (missing opening and ending `[]` as well as missing comma between objects).

 I reformatted the file to standard JSON format (an array of objects), then I noticed that the `receipts.json` file has a nested structure in the column `rewardsReceiptItemList`.
 Therefore, I created a Python script to flatten out the nested structure and upload the data to my local Postgres database for data modeling, located in `scripts/upload_json.py`.
 All SQL queries in this exercise are in **Postgres** style.